 Using a crate for potty training is the process of lengthening the time your pet can be out of his kennel without having an ‘accident.’
-Avoiding separation anxiety is essentially the reverse – a process of extending the time your puppy can tolerate being alone in his crate without distress.
+To avoid Cavalier King Charles Spaniel separation anxiety, you should reverse the process and extend the time your puppy can tolerate being alone in his crate without distress.

 Make sure your puppy has toys in his crate to distract him from any sense of isolation.
 Particularly when a sleeping puppy wakes up, he will more easily learn to spend time by himself if there is a chew toy in his kennel to attract his attention.